facebook/docusaurus/docs/getting-started-installation.md

     └── static
 ```

+## Running the example website

+After running the Docusaurus initialization script, `docusaurus-init` as
+described in the [Installation](#installing-docusaurus) section, you will have a
-Running the Docusaurus initialization script, `docusaurus-init`, produces a runnable, example website to base your site upon.
+runnable, example website to use as your site's base.
+To run:

 1. In your root, rename `docs-examples-from-docusaurus` to `docs`.
 1.  `cd website`
 1. Rename `blog-examples-from-docusaurus` to `blog`.
-1. Run the local webserver via `yarn start` or `npm start`.
+1. From within the `website` directory, run the local webserver using
+    `yarn start` or `npm start`.
-1. Load the example site at http://localhost:3000.
+1. Load the example site at http://localhost:3000 if it did not already open
+    automatically.

     You should see the example site loaded in your web browser.
 There's also a LiveReload server running and any changes made to the docs and files in the `website` directory will cause the page to refresh.

 ![](/img/getting-started-preparation-verify.png)